-This breakfast polenta bowl with roasted tomatoes is topped with a fried egg.
-This recipe is delicious for breakfast, lunch, or dinner and is a creamy and hearty meal.
-It's topped with fresh basil for a nice fresh brightness.
+This creamy polenta breakfast bowl is topped with with roasted tomatoes and a fried egg.
+The polenta bowl is delicious for breakfast, lunch, or dinner and is a creamy and hearty meal.

 Pair that with cheesy polenta and a fried egg, and you have a meal that is perfect for any time of the day.
 I've eaten this for breakfast, lunch, and dinner, and it really hits the spot no matter what.